 PETER CUSHING Movies

-The second of the two Peter Cushing Dalek movies screened in Turkey under the title "Daleks Fezadan Saldiranlar 2150 Yili".
+The second of the two Peter Cushing Dalek movies screened in Turkey from 16 December 1968 under the title "Daleks Fezadan Saldiranlar 2150 Yili".
+It was subtitled.

 Turkey is not named in any of our main BBC Records sources.